 Oral sedation is a method of sedation in which medication is taken before your visit.
 This medication is designed to help reduce anxiety before and during the visit, and help reduce pain felt from the treatment.

 Often shorted to IV sedation, intravenous sedation involves having an IV gently placed and medication being administered to help you into a deeper state of relaxation.
 In most cases, you do not feel anything that happens during the treatment after when the IV is administered.
 Many times, patients wake up with little to no memory of the experience.

 What levels of sedation are available to me?

-- Local Anesthetic — Local anesthetic helps to numb and reduce pain by administering an injection near the area being worked on.
+- Local anesthetic, which helps to numb and reduce pain by administering an injection near the area being worked on.

-- Nitrous Oxide — Often referred to as laughing gas, nitrous oxide is administered through a nose piece to reduce anxiety and pain.
-For more information, please visit our nitrous oxide page.
+- Nitrous oxide, often referred to as laughing gas, which is administered through a nose piece to reduce anxiety and pain.

-- Oral Sedation — Oral sedation is a method of sedation that is administered through medication taken before the procedure to help reduce anxiety and pain.
+- Oral sedation, which is where a medication is taken before the procedure to help reduce pain and anxiety.

-- Full Sedation — Full sedation involves being fully unconscious during the treatment and does require a hospital visit.
+- Full sedation, where the patient is fully unconscious during the treatment which does require a hospital visit.